techtim/ledMapper/README.md

 	- When turn off 'Show Controlles' you can switch between all controlles to show individual maps using LEFT/RIGHT keys";
 	- 'h' - show help

-For more precious editing use XML files in data/Ctrls0.
+For more precious editing use XML files
+- WIN C:\Users\Public\Documents\LedMapper
+- MAC /Users/Shared/LedMapper

-After app run Resolume, add Syphon Server and have fun.
+When app has started run Resolume, add Syphon/Spout Server and have fun.